muskrat-reeds.jpg

 • Water depth and erosion assessment

-• Photos or drone documentation (when applicable)
+• Photos or drone documentation when applicable

 • Clear written plan outlining trapping, repair, and prevention options